Wild South Florida — Naturally Wild!

 While its cousin, B. monnieri, AKA water hyssop, has been widely used in traditional medicine for centuries, particularly in India, and well studied by western scientists, lemon bacopa has been largely overlooked.
 One study did find that extracts from its leaves do have compounds that have some antifungal and antibacterial properties, including against staph.

-Lemon bacopa is a member of Scrophulariaceae, the figwort, or snapdragon, family.
+Lemon bacopa is a member of Plantaginaceae, the plantain family.
 Other names include blue water hyssop and lemon hyssop.